 Additionally, the probability of infection of malaria vectors by GM Metarhizium was assessed using the same elicitation procedure.
 Although this is not a hazard, it represents a critical success condition for the proposed technology and was therefore included as a distinct parameter.

 The final list submitted to experts comprised 30 items: 29 potential hazards and one key event related to the effectiveness of Metarhizium.

+Table 2 presents the distribution of expert expertise levels.

-Table 1: Summary of expert expertise on Metarhizium
+Table 2: Summary of expert expertise on Metarhizium